 In addition to benefits for disabled individuals, the Social Security Administration (SSA) provides benefits to certain family members if they become disabled or widowed.
 Children or survivors may qualify, but the rules and calculations can be confusing.The experienced lawyers of JP Law help disability claimants and their family members get members get child, spousal, and survivor benefits.
-Our Portland law firm practices only in Social Security Disability law, serving clients throughout Oregon, Washington, Montana and beyond.
+Our Portland based law firm practices only in Social Security Disability law, serving clients throughout Oregon, Washington, California and beyond, including Hawaii.

 Oregon Lawyers For Survivor Disability Benefits